-Abbey Lee, returns to the desert in Snowbird, a short film - and quasi-commercial - written and directed by Sean Baker for Kenzo.
+Abbey Lee, the 28-year old former Australian model who starred as one of the kept brides in the Oscar-nominated Mad Max: Fury Road, returns to the desert in Snowbird, a short film - and quasi-commercial - written and directed by Sean Baker for Kenzo.
 Like Baker's acclaimed 2015 film Tangerine, the short was also shot quickly on an iPhone, this time over the course of four days in Slab City, an eccentric California desert community constructed out of repurposed materials.
 It follows a Kenzo-clad Lee as she bakes herself a birthday cake and visits the eclectic dwellings of her people, offering each resident a slice throughout the day without revealing it’s actually her birthday.
 “I remember walking around the trailers, just chatting with people,” says Lee.
 “They were all such characters.
 Being surrounded by people from Slab City was an experience in itself.”

 How did you end up working with Sean?